-Neither land subsidence nor impacts to structures potentially caused by subsidence, have been identified historically in the Mission Creek Subbasin.
-There are no indications that ground level subsidence occurred in the Mission Creek Subbasin in WY 2020-2021 and water levels remain above the level where subsidence may be considered as a potential concern (i.e., groundwater level Minimum Thresholds).
+Neither land subsidence nor impacts to structures potentially caused by subsidence have been identified historically in the Mission Creek Subbasin.
+There are no indications that ground level subsidence occurred in the Mission Creek Subbasin in WY 2021-2022 and water levels remain above the level where subsidence may be considered as a potential concern (i.e., groundwater level Minimum Thresholds).
 Geologic conditions of generally coarse-grained sediments and lack of thick, laterally extensive fine-grained sediments in the Mission Creek Subbasin aquifer reduce the likelihood of land subsidence.
 Although land subsidence has not been observed in the Mission Creek Subbasin, it is considered to have a potential to result in significant and unreasonable conditions.
 Land subsidence is most likely to occur if groundwater levels are lowered significantly below their historical low levels (i.e., under conditions of maximum reconsolidation stress).
 Consequently, Minimum Thresholds for groundwater levels in the Key Wells are used as a screening level for the potential of land subsidence.
 Groundwater levels are well above their Minimum Thresholds and therefore do not indicate a likely risk of land subsidence.

-To further assess the potential presence of land subsidence in the Mission Creek Subbasin, ground level displacement monitoring by the CDWR was reviewed for the full length of the approximately five-year monitoring period available for this technology (June 2015 to October 2020) and also for the most recent annual record of vertical ground level displacement (October 2019 to October 2020).
-With the exception of a localized area of ground level decline in the vicinity of the former Edom Hill Landfill, only a relatively small magnitude of downward vertical ground level change (up to a potential maximum of 0.1 feet) was observed.
+To further assess the potential presence of land subsidence in the Mission Creek Subbasin, ground level displacement monitoring by the CDWR was reviewed for the full length of the approximately seven-year monitoring period available for this technology (June 2015 to October 2022) and for the most recent annual record of vertical ground level displacement (October 2021 to October 2022).
+With the exception of a localized area of ground level decline in the vicinity of the former Edom Hill Landfill from settlement of the landfill, only a relatively small magnitude of downward vertical ground level change (up to a potential maximum of 0.1 feet) was observed.
 Based on this and a lack of a clear trend of increasing vertical downward displacement over the period of monitoring, permanent land subsidence attributed to groundwater withdrawal is not apparent in the Mission Creek Subbasin.

-5 NAVD88 = North American Vertical Datum of 1988.
+6 NAVD88 = North American Vertical Datum of 1988.

 In addition to the review of the CDWR information on subsidence in the Mission Creek Subbasin, the Agencies have engaged the United States Geological Survey (USGS) to study land subsidence in the Mission Creek Subbasin.
-The USGS initiated this study in 2021 and is currently gathering data to conduct the study.
-The Agencies have provided Mission Creek Subbasin groundwater level data.
-Completion of the study is anticipated in 2025.
+The USGS initiated this study in 2021.
+The status of existing benchmarks in the Mission Creek Subbasin was identified along with the locations for three additional benchmarks.
+Construction of the three benchmarks and the first round of measurements will occur early in 2023.